lucasfcosta/blog/_posts/2019-02-10-terminal-guide-2019.md

 <br>

-## Learning `vIM`
+## Learning `vim`

-Even though many people fear `vIM` and ["how to quit `vIM` is the most popular question on StackOverflow](), vIM is better mainly because it is different.
+Even though many people fear `vim` and ["how to quit `vim` is the most popular question on StackOverflow](), vim is better mainly because it is different.

-**For learning to use `vIM` effectively I'd highly recommend starting with [`vimtutor`](https://superuser.com/questions/246487/how-to-use-vimtutor)**.
-It will seem boring in the beginning, but it is the most effective way of learning vIM properly.
+**For learning to use `vim` effectively I'd highly recommend starting with [`vimtutor`](https://superuser.com/questions/246487/how-to-use-vimtutor)**.
+It will seem boring in the beginning, but it is the most effective way of learning vim properly.

 **Resist the urge to quit**.
 If you don't know how to accomplish a particular task, duck-duck-go it.
 In the first few days or weeks, you will have to remember which keys and commands do which things actively, but as time goes they will become deeply ingrained into your brain and editing text will be just like muscle memory.